What is a Leaf Pack?

 |V. Predators||Other invertebrates + small fish|

-Leaf fall from the forest canopy in small streams are used by shredders.
-Shredders get nutrition primarily from the fungi and bacteria that colonize the leaf surface.
+Leaf fall from the forest canopy in small streams is a valuable food source for shredders, the macroinvertebrates that get nutrition primarily from the fungi and bacteria that colonize the leaf surface.
+Crane flies, stoneflies, caddisflies and aquatic sow bugs are all important members of this group.